nixn/pdns-etcd3/doc/ETCD-structure.md

 The program's data version is given in the release notes and also in the version string logged at program start.
 The full version string ("release version") is `<program version>+<data version>` (with a literal `+`).
-The default version string is appended by a detailed git version string, if it differs from the release tag.
+The release version string is appended by a detailed git version string, if it differs from the release tag.

 #### Syntax and rules